Go back

 Rest:

-• While a poor night's sleep will not ruin your infusion, try to get a full night's sleep prior to your infusion.
+• While a poor night's sleep will not ruin your infusion, try to get your optimal amount of sleep prior to your infusion.

 Avoid Alcohol:

-• If possible, we recommend abstaining from alcohol throughout the entire duration of your treatment process.
+• We highly recommend abstaining from alcohol throughout the entire duration of your treatment process.

 • Abstain from cannabis, it has been shown to potentially interfere with the action of ketamine.